Pillar One: Multigenerational Vision

 Multigenerational families do not simply inherit culture’s way of doing things.
 They ask why they do what they do, and they are willing to do things differently if those practices do not serve their family’s vision.

-This is especially visible around the table.
+This shows up clearly around the table.
 Throughout Scripture, the table is where blessing, identity, and belonging are passed down.
 One of the most practical tools we recommend for families pursuing multigenerational vision is what we call Three Generations, One Table, Every Week.
-This is a regular meal that gathers parents, children, and grandparents together with no agenda other than presence, story, and connection.
+This practice gathers parents, children, and grandparents together with no agenda other than presence, story, and connection.

-It is not efficient.
-It is not always comfortable.
-But it is transformative because it creates the sacred space where a family’s story is actually told and remembered.
+It does not operate efficiently and does not always feel comfortable.
+But it creates transformation because it creates the sacred space where a family’s story gets told and remembered.

 Making It Practical: Where to Start